 - The publisher will not make a profit if users use ad blockers.

 A freemium application is free in the basic version with an option to purchase extra functionality.
-The success of freemium applications depends on the number of users who are loyal and willing to pay for extended functionality.
-An example of a freemium is the Angry Birds game.
-The application is free, but some “goodies” (for example, advanced features of evil birds) are hidden from the user until they pay.
+The user may be charged for plugins, extensions, support, integration, pre-personalization, etc. For example, Candy Crush Saga is a freemium game that currently generates about $950K a day.
+Another example of a freemium is the Angry Birds game.
+The application is free, but some “goodies” (for instance, advanced features of evil birds or extra levels) are hidden from the user until they pay.

 - Freemium applications attract a lot of loyal users who are ready to use them for months.